cradtke1-source/Radtke-2157MEGR-portfolio/docs/assignments/A02/index.md

 ## Step 1 Truss Geometry

-For assignmengt 2 I was assigned this set of points and connections and tasked with making a truss for them.
+For Assignment 2 I was assigned this set of points and connections and tasked with making a truss for them.

 <img width="317" height="215" alt="image" src="https://github.com/user-attachments/assets/a51dfc2d-5538-4807-b10e-f7766c1099c5" />